havhje/artsdata/mapper_streamlit/landingsside/dashboard_project_info.md

 ## Usage

 The `dashboard.py` script itself is not typically run directly.
-Instead, its `display_dashboard(data)` function is imported and called within a main Streamlit application script (e.g., `app.py` in the project root or `mapper_streamlit` directory).
+Instead, its `display_dashboard(data)` function is imported and called within a main Streamlit application script (e.g., `Oversikt.py` in the project root).

-Example call within `app.py`:
+Example call within `Oversikt.py`:

 ```python
 import streamlit as st